Validat0rs/datadog/README.md

 API_KEY=b55gweGZj9LWxXG5 make helm-datadog-deploy
 ```

-4. You should be able to see the chart deployed, by running:
+4. You should then be able to see the chart deployed, by running:

 ```console
 kubectl get pods -n monitoring